Competency-Based Manufacturing Skills Training for Industry and Education

 Training in industry is driven by two primary objectives; 1) deliver highly effective training that will improve performance/profitability both immediately and long-term, and 2) deliver the training efficiently in order to get manpower back into production as soon as possible.
 This is the environment our curriculum has been built in and designed for; highly effective training delivered in a reasonably short period of time.

-We have delivered this training in manufacturing facilities globally since 1975.
+We have delivered manufacturing skills training in facilities globally since 1975.
 Currently, demand for our training curriculum is growing rapidly in formal education as schools collaborate with industry to identify and deploy an effective solution to the industrial skills shortage.
 The program is particularly effective in an environment where education and industry work together to address and solve the skills shortage.

 Skills Gap Analysis